D'Mile: 2013–present: Current projects

 D'Mile has a strong production record with Ty Dolla Sign, including his Beach House series, Beach House, Beach House 2, Beach House EP, and Beach House 3.
 Ty Dolla Sign has said that D'Mile is "literally the best producer [he has] ever worked with" following their collaborations.
 He also produced "Livin' It Up" from Ciara's 2013 album Ciara.

 In 2016, he produced the two tracks "Mind Of A Man" and "FWM" for Hard II Love by Usher.

 Throughout 2016 and 2017, D'Mile produced all 13 songs on Lucky Daye's debut album titled Painted after the two met in LA.
 D'Mile also provided background vocals on the song "Paint It."
 The album was released in 2019 and went on to be nominated at the 2020 Grammy Awards for Best R&B Album, with two album tracks being nominated for Best R&B Performance ("Roll Some Mo") and Best Traditional R&B Performance ("Real Games").

 In 2020, he co-produced Charlie Wilson's "Forever Valentine" with Bruno Mars and The Stereotypes.
-He and Mars also composed Arashi's "Whenever You Call."
+He and Mars also composed Arashi's "Whenever You Call".
+In 2021, he produced along with Mars An Evening with Silk Sonic for Mars and Andersoon Paak's super duo Silk Sonic.
+In 2024, he co-produced "Die with a Smile" by Lady Gaga and Mars, as well as "Number One Girl" for Rosé.
+In 2026, he co-produced alongside Mars the latter's fourth solo studio album,The Romantic.
+He also served as a producer for the song Runway (song).